ysekig/GPMsDB-tk/README.md

 cd GPMsDB-tk
 python setup.py install
 ```
+During the installation, you may see some deprecation warnings like “easy_install command is deprecated” but this will not cause any issues for GPMsDB-tk

 GPMsDB-tk requires ~7 GB of external data that needs to be downloaded from Zenodo (DOI: [10.5281/zenodo.7703482](https://zenodo.org/record/7703483#.ZAbPNS_3Jf0)) and unarchived: